Key Stage 3

 Year 8 We are involved in the Combined Truro Schools Art Project and work with other schools and practising artists towards an exhibition each Spring at The Lander Gallery in Truro.
 The title or theme for the work changes each year as do the types of workshops we arrange.

-Year 9 Students further develop their study of materials, processes and the work of other artists through an Art and Communication project which looks at graffiti, sculpture and art from other cultures.
+Year 9 In addition to the timetabled Art lessons, students study Photography and Multimedia.
+Students further develop their study of materials, processes and the work of other artists through an Art and Communication project which looks at graffiti, sculpture and art from other cultures.

 The Art and Photography GCSE results are consistently high and many students continue with their studies at Post 16 level.
 Students following these courses are encouraged to develop their own style and are introduced to a wide range of skills and processes to enable them to achieve their potential.